sergiotaborda/lense-lang-docs/docs/content/tour/tour.md

 +	Easy to Read : When you look at a code you wrote 1 year before is hard to remember what the code does, less alone 10 years before.
 Code must be simple to read.
 [Identifiers](../identifiers.html) must start with a letter,  followed by any combination of characters and digits.
 No special symbols allowed.

 + 	Easy to Write : Writing must be fluent an coerent a keep to the minimum information necessary.
 Easy to write does not mean shorter words, or the heavy use of acronyms.
 It means reduction of boiler plate.
 Each word types is meaningfull and necessary.

++	Expression of intension is more important that performance.
+Lense introduces many concepts that may not be easy to implement from a performance point of view, like Complex numbers for example.
+Lense conception cannot be limited by the performance restrictions because those are manly a runtime problem, and since we are trying to run the same abstractions on different environments is not possible to performatic on all of them.
+So abstraction and expression of intension comes first.
+Performance is a problem of the runtime implementation.

 # A basic Lense program (Under consideration)

 The most basic program is a console interaction program.
-The famous *Hello, word!* in Lense is like this
+The famous *Hello, word!* in Lense would look like this:

 ~~~~brush: lense
 public object MyApplication extends ConsoleApplication {

 	public run (){